What Is The Great Reset? With Harrison Smith & Chase Geiser | OAP #63

 It's been a total collapse of the Democrat Party in a lot of ways.

-Uh things can turn around very quickly, very rapidly, and it's all about the mass of the people awakening to what's really going on and understanding what's really valuable, what's really worth it, and what's really uh driving the the forces that they see around them every day.
+And it's all about the mass of the people awakening to what's really going on and understanding what's really valuable, what's really worth it, and what's really driving the forces that they see around them every day.

 I'm pretty hoped, honestly.